Resource dependent branching processes and the envelope of societies

 \subsection{Envelopment theorems}

-As explained in Section~\ref{s:bounds}, although the wf-process constitutes a uniform upper bound process, no non-trivial uniform lower bound process can possibly exist for general RDBPs.
-In this section we shall see that, however, the sf-process constitutes a lower bound process in a sense that is strong enough to call it an envelopment from below.
+As explained in Section~\ref{sbounds}, although the \mbox{w.f.-}process constitutes a uniform upper bound process, no nontrivial uniform lower bound process can possibly exist for general RDBPs.
+In this section we shall see that, however, the s.f.-process constitutes a lower bound process in a sense that is strong enough to call it an envelopment from below.
 Firstly, conditioned on survival, $(S_n)_n$ has the lowest limiting growth rate of all RDBPs.
-Secondly, if an arbitrary RDBP $(\Gamma_n)_n$ cannot survive, the sf-process $(S_n)_n$ cannot survive either.
+Secondly, if an arbitrary RDBP $(\Gamma_n)_n$ cannot survive, the s.f.-process $(S_n)_n$ cannot survive either.